Hyper-V: Optical drives pass-through

 Optical drives virtualized in the guest VM are read-only.
 Officially Hyper-V does not support the host/root operating system's optical drives to pass-through in guest VMs.
 As a result, burning to discs, audio CDs, video CD/DVD-Video playback are not supported; however, a workaround exists using the iSCSI protocol.
 Setting up an iSCSI target on the host machine with the optical drive can then be talked to by the standard Microsoft iSCSI initiator.
 Microsoft produces their own iSCSI Target software or alternative third party products can be used.

 VT-x/AMD-V handling

 Hyper-V uses the VT-x on Intel or AMD-V on AMD x86 virtualization.
 Since Hyper-V is a native hypervisor, as long as it is installed, third-party software cannot use VT-x or AMD-V. For instance, the Intel HAXM Android device emulator (used by Android Studio or Microsoft Visual Studio) cannot run while Hyper-V is installed.

+Performance degradation

+Hyper-V is a native hypervisor, and enabling Hyper-V on host Windows operating system downloads and installs additional components to the operating system.
+Enabling Hyper-V may cause performance degradation on hosts, even if no Hyper-V virtual machine is running.